DJBlom/mint-bill/README.md

 ## Project Tool
-The project tool used to set up the development for the developer is called `MintBill.sh`,
+The project tool used to set up the development for the developer is called `mintbill.sh`,
 located in the **scripts** directory found in the project base directory.
-- For a description of the tool and its capabilities, run `./scripts/MintBill.sh -h`.
+- For a description of the tool and its capabilities, run `./scripts/mintbill.sh -h`.

 ## Getting Ready For Development
 Follow the below steps to set up your system for development for this project.
 **NOTE: Currently, the project supports development on Fedora and Ubuntu.**
-- To install all required packages for code development: `./scripts/MintBill.sh -i develop`
+- To install all required packages for code development: `./scripts/mintbill.sh -i develop`
-- To install all required tools for GUI design: `./scripts/MintBill.sh -i design`
+- To install all required tools for GUI design: `./scripts/mintbill.sh -i design`
-- To install all required tools for analysis: `./scripts/MintBill.sh -i analysis`
+- To install all required tools for analysis: `./scripts/mintbill.sh -i analysis`

 ## Rules For Developments